-10 Conduct that constitutes sex discrimination, including under Title IX, and which does not constitute Title IX sexual harassment, is addressed under Process B of this Policy.
+&lt;sup>10 Conduct that constitutes sex discrimination, including under Title IX, and which does not constitute Title IX sexual harassment, is addressed under Process B of this Policy.

-11 Categories 1 and 3 do not require elements of severity, pervasiveness, or objective offensiveness.
+&lt;sup>11 Categories 1 and 3 do not require elements of severity, pervasiveness, or objective offensiveness.
 Severity, pervasiveness and objective offensiveness must be evaluated in light of the known circumstances and depend on the facts of each situation but must be determined from the perspective of a reasonable person standing in the shoes of the Complainant.

-^{2.} Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or work performance or creating an intimidating, hostile, or offensive working environment.
+- 2. Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - 3.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.